build-on-aws/bedrock-agents-infer-models/README.md

  ![Diagram](images/2d.png)

-- Navigate to the resources section of the cloud formation template to find the lambda function deployed.
 - We need to provide the bedrock agent permissions to invoke the lambda function.
 Open the lambda function and scroll down to select the ***Configuration*** tab.
 On the left, select *Permissions*.
 Scroll down to Resource-based policy statements and select Add permissions.
 - Select ***AWS service*** in the middle for your policy statement.
 Choose ***Other*** for your service, and put ***allow-agent*** for the StatementID.
 For the Principal, put ***bedrock.amazonaws.com*** .
 - Enter `arn:aws:bedrock:us-west-2:{aws-account-id}:agent/*`.
 Please note, AWS recommends least privilege so only the allowed agent can invoke this Lambda function.
 A * at the end of the ARN grants any agent in the account access to invoke this Lambda.
 Ideally, we would not use this in a production environment.
 Lastly, for the Action, select *lambda:InvokeFunction*, then Save.